hapijs/joi/API.md

 #### `date.max(date)`

 Specifies the latest date allowed where:
-- `date` - the latest date allowed.
+- `date` - the latest date allowed or a reference.

 ```js
 const schema = Joi.date().max('12-31-2020');